-By Attorneys Joe Boucher and Drew Coursin The language of business clichés has evolved quickly since the advent of high-tech, high-growth startups.
-The days of “betting on the right horse” have given way to the hunt for the elusive “unicorn” – in Silicon Valley parlance, the next overnight success with a billion-dollar valuation.
-In the last […]
+Co authored by Attorney Joe Boucher The language of business cliches has evolved quickly since the advent of high-tech, high-growth startups.
+The days of betting on the right horse have given way to the hunt for the “elusive unicorn” in Silicon Valley parlance, the next overnight success with a billion-dollar valuation.
+In the last few years, […]

-By Attorneys Joe Boucher and Drew Coursin This post continues the list we started a while back, and contains three more tips for entrepreneurs looking to create, expand and ultimately trade their small businesses for mountains of cash.
-To refresh the reader: items #1-3 on the list included some very macro-level business basics like connecting with […]
+Co authored by Attorney Joe Boucher This post continues the list we started a while back, and contains three more tips for entrepreneurs looking to create, expand and ultimately trade their small businesses for mountains of cash.
+To refresh the reader: items #1-3 on the list included some very macro-level business basics like connecting with professional […]

 On November 12, 2015 the University of Wisconsin-Madison posted this article by David Tenenbaum, Free legal advice yields valuable benefits to startups, state, where Attorney Joe Boucher is quoted.

-By Attorneys Joe Boucher and Drew Coursin Are you a startup trying to raise money, but have a real aversion to debt instruments?
+Co authored by Attorney Joe Boucher Are you a startup trying to raise money, but have a real aversion to debt instruments?
 Or maybe an investor who doesn’t want your original cash back under any circumstances?
-If so, then Y Combinator, the highly regarded seed accelerator whose stable of startup thoroughbreds includes little mom-and-pop […]
+If so, then Y Combinator, the highly regarded seed accelerator whose stable of startup thoroughbreds includes little mom-and-pop operations like […]

-By Attorneys Joe Boucher and Drew Coursin The issue of misclassifying employees as independent contractors has been simmering for a while now.
-Startups and established companies alike have had to take a hard look at their employment structures in light of recent high-profile litigation (*cough* Uber *cough*) and the U.S. Department of Labor’s reiteration of […]
+Co authored by Attorney Joe Boucher The issue of misclassifying employees as independent contractors has been simmering for a while now.
+Startups and established companies alike have had to take a hard look at their employment structures in light of recent high-profile litigation (*cough* Uber *cough*) and the U.S. Department of Labor’s reiteration of its stance […]

 Written by: Attorney Jennifer Knudson On June 25, 2015, the United States Supreme Court published its decision in King v.
 Burwell.
 In a 6-3 opinion written by Chief Justice Roberts, the Supreme Court upheld the availability of federal subsidies under the Affordable Care Act (ACA) for taxpayers who purchase health insurance on exchanges established by […]